TL;DR

 When to use /v1/threads/:id/messages

-- You’re building a chatbot, agent, or AI feature with end-user
+- You’re building a chatbot, agent, or AI feature with end-user identity.

-- You want to give the model access to Linear, GitHub, Notion,
+- You want to give the model access to Linear, GitHub, Notion, Stripe, ClickUp, and the other 100+ vendors in the catalog — without writing a per-vendor integration.

 - You want conversation history without running a database for it.

-- You want semantic search across past chats without running a
+- You want semantic search across past chats without running a vector index.

-What you get: everything from /v1/messages PLUS auto-managed
+/v1/messages PLUS auto-managed

 threads, 105 catalog connectors auto-discoverable per end-user,